shadeslayer/SyncEvolution/README.rst

 ---------------

-SyncEvolution transmits address book entries as vCard 2.1 or 3.0 depending on the type chosen in the configuration.
+SyncEvolution transmits address book entries as vCard 2.1 or 3.0 depending on the sync format chosen in the configuration.
 Evolution uses 3.0 internally, so SyncEvolution converts between the two formats as needed.
 Calendar items and tasks can be sent and received in iCalendar 2.0 as well as vCalendar 1.0, but vCalendar 1.0 should be avoided if